Desperado/test_task_qd/ui/README.md

 ### Improvement #1

-- Put passwords and usernames out of the repository code and instead inject them as secure variables in the github project or use other means of security
+- Put passwords and usernames out of the repository code and instead inject them as secure variables in the github project or use other means of security abstraction

 ### Improvement #2